enkidevs/curriculum/.archived/sql/ddl/data-types/sql-text-data-type.md

 ---
 ## Revision

-Which of the following vendors discontinued the support for the `TEXT` data type?
+Which of the following vendors discontinued the support for the `text` data type?

 ???